linuxsphere/rbc_assignment/README.md

 >  Uploaded data file will be saved into "C:\dowJones\files".
 In order to run the Restful service without problem
     you need to create folder "c:\downJones\files"
+    This is not required for building the application.

 >   Postman test collection file: